collapsed-stacks/startups/questions/13381/should-tooling-development-costs-be-included-in-r-d-or-manufacturing-costs.md

 - tagged: `startup-costs`
 - score: -1

-<p>Are the costs involved with making custom tooling and production methods for a new technology typically considered R&amp;D costs or are they factored in to the cost of manufacturing the product?</p>
+Are the costs involved with making custom tooling and production methods for a new technology typically considered R&D costs or are they factored in to the cost of manufacturing the product?

 ## Answer 13382